 From what we've seen from Wix Answers so far, it honestly looks like exactly what the customer support industry has been needing.
 Between the comprehensive knowledge bases for self-service customers, the in-depth timeline view of customer experience to cut down on redundant interactions, and the reasonable pricing plans with features to fit your particular needs, it's hard to argue that Wix Answers won't soon become a go-to solution for customer support.

-If you're interested in giving Wix Answers a try for yourself, click this link to get started with this customer support solution today.
+If you're interested in giving Wix Answers a try for yourself, the fastest way to learn more is to trial the customer support solution for free across 14 days.

 Tech.co is reader-supported.
 If you make a purchase through the links on our site, we may earn a commission from the retailers of the products we have reviewed.
 This helps Tech.co to provide free advice and reviews for our readers.
 It has no additional cost to you, and never affects the editorial independence of our reviews.
 Click to return to top of page